Pramilachaudhary/Business_Fundamentals_Project/Writeup.md

   **Risks and assumptions:**

-  Risk: Factors like persons family health history, smoking intake, weight, eating habbits ect are not included in the data set,
+  Risk: Factors like a person's family health history, smoking intake, weight, eating habbits ect are not included in the data set,
-        which sometime can be the reason of cause of disease.
+        which sometimes can be the reason of cause of disease.
   Assumption: Factors mentioned above are not effecting the prediction.

 # Data Set